 Name of the degree to be conferred Doctor of Philosophy in Science Educational purpose Humanics is an academic discipline that focuses on the fundamental principles of physiology and pathology of the human, generating new science and technology to achieve a healthy and comfortable life of human beings in the society.
-In this program, we cultivate leaders with skills in the fields of both biomedical sciences and physical sciences/ engineering/informatics, as well as the capacity to integrate two or more research fields and to tackle flexibly and multifacetedly to the unpredictable future based on their bidisciplinary expertise and research skills.
+In this program, we cultivate leaders with skills in the fields of both biomedical sciences and physical sciences/engineering/informatics, as well as the capacity to integrate two or more research fields and to tackle flexibly and multifacetedly to the unpredictable future based on their bidisciplinary expertise and research skills.
 Vision of human resources development Students who complete this program will be outstanding leaders with the bidisciplinary expertise to incorporate the latest knowledge and technologies in biomedical sciences and physical sciences/engineering/informatics, talk with each other using the laguages of both fields, conceive of new paradigms through a deep understanding of both fields, and integrate them.

-Diploma Policy Ph.D. in Science will be received to students who satisfy the requirements stipulated in the University of Tsukuba's Graduate School Rules, and whose doctoral dissertation is based on an original and outstanding project that integrates the fields of sciences and biomedical sciences.
-Further, the following criteria need to be satisfied in the final examination.
-Understand the social demands in the field of medicine, and identify a research problem for the dissertation that can be solved by integrating sciences and biomedical sciences.
-In addition, students are also able to independently identify research topics that will need to be solved in the future based on the results of their dissertation.
-The dissertation is the result of research conducted on one's own in order to solve the research question with a firm will and sincere attitude.
-The communication and English skills to negotiate freely in the international community.
-The ability to explain the academic and social significance of research findings and to envision their commercialization.
-Knowledge and skills to be acquired Evaluation perspectives 1.
-Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1Are there any research findings that can be considered new knowledge?
-2Can we expect you to create knowledge that will contribute to future society?
-2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1Can you make and implement long-term plans for critical challenges?
-2Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
-3. Communication competence: Ability to express the true nature of academic findings positively and clearly 1Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
-2Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
-4. Leadership competence: Ability to have objectives get accomplished under your leadership 1Can you set attractive and compelling goals?2Are you capable of building systems to realize goals and accomplish objectives as the leader?
-5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society (1)Do you have strong awareness and motivation to contribute to international society and international activities?
-(2)Have you obtained adequate linguistic skills for international information collection and action?
-6. Bidisciplinary perspective ability 1The ability to accurately identify the essence of unpredicatable humanics issues.
-2The abitily to propose solutions flexibly and multifacetedly based on the bidisciplinary expertise.
-7. Bidisciplinary design ability 1The ability to identify original fusion research projects in the field of humanics.
-2To have the knowledge and skills to obtain excellent research results in the fields of
+The degree of Doctor of Philosophy in Science is commenced to those who have fulfilled the requirements for the completion of the Doctoral programs, as set out in the Graduate School Regulations of the University of Tsukuba and related university regulations, and who are deemed to have the following competencies.

+Competencies Evaluation perspectives 1.
+Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1 Are there any research findings that can be considered new knowledge?
+2 Can we expect you to create knowledge that will contribute to future society?
+2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective Can you make and implement long-term plans for critical challenges?
+Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
+3. Communication competence: Ability to express the true nature of academic findings positively and clearly Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
+Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
+4. Leadership competence: Ability to have objectives get accomplished under your leadership Can you set attractive and compelling goals?
+Are you capable of building systems to realize goals and accomplish objectives as the leader?
+5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society Do you have strong awareness and motivation to contribute to international society and international activities?
+Have you obtained adequate linguistic skills for international information collection and action?
+6. Bidisciplinary perspective ability The ability to accurately identify the essence of unpredicatable humanics issues.
+The abitliy to propose solutions flexibly and multifacetedly based on the bidisciplinary expertise.
+7. Bidisciplinary design ability The ability to identify original fusion research projects in the field of humanics.
+To have the knowledge and skills to obtain excellent research results in the fields of humanics.